ietf-tools/tools-transition-plan/README.md

 # Transition from tools.ietf.org

-As announced March 2021, tools.ietf.org is being wound down.
-[See the announcement here.](https://mailarchive.ietf.org/arch/msg/ietf/0n-6EXEmkTp3Uv_vj-5Vnm3o0bo/)
+We announced on March 2021, that tools.ietf.org would be wound down.
+[See the announcement here.](https://mailarchive.ietf.org/arch/msg/ietf/0n-6EXEmkTp3Uv_vj-5Vnm3o0bo/).
+That effort is now complete.

-This page is tracking the current plan to finalize the transition, and will provide help for others migrating to the new locations of various services.
+This page documents the changes in the transition, and will provide help for others migrating to the new locations of various services.
+It also captures what was explicitly not transitioned, and will track the few services that we plan to transition but have deferred.

-Work is currently underway to replace the BibXML services from xml2rfc.tools.ietf.org, and the online document validation/conversion services.

-Anything not discussed on this page is not currently planned to transition.
-As noted in the announcement, if you are using something at tools.ietf.org and haven't found a replacement for it, let the tools team know.
+Anything not discussed on this page was not included in the transition.
+If you had been using something at tools.ietf.org and haven't found a replacement for it, let the tools team know.
 The best way now is to open an issue on this repository.
 A message to tools-discuss will also work.

 ## New service locations

-As replacement services have been put in place, tools.ietf.org has been configured to redirect to them.
-After it is wound down, a redirect service will remain in place.

 | Previous Service | Old Location | New Location | Notes |
 | -----------------|--------------|--------------|-------|